 Despite Denver Water’s rate increases since 2016, Consolidated is committed to keeping its rates as reasonable as possible without compromising water service to our Stockholders.
-Effective February 1, 2019, the rate Consolidated charges for water delivered is $5.00 per thousand gallons.
+Effective February 1, 2020, Consolidated’s charges for water delivered is $5.20 per thousand gallons.
 Consolidated’s water rates pay for the operation, maintenance, debt service (if any), depreciation, insurance, taxes, and accumulation of reserves for capital improvements.
-Also, your water bill includes a monthly fixed customer service charge which has increased for the first time since 2011.
+Also, your water bill includes a monthly fixed customer service charge which has increased for only the second time since 2011.
 Your meter size determines the monthly service charge in accordance with the following schedule:

 |Meter Size||Monthly Customer Fixed Service Charge||Minimum Shares Required|